Skip to content

 def _aggregate_checks_msgs(self, msg_list: list[str]) -> list[str]:

-that if data tables to be checked do not contain any data,
+If data tables to be checked do not contain any data, a specific failure

-by table and date and joining all distinct shop IDs to a
+failures, grouping them by table and date and joining all distinct shop

 Args: